Pet Sematary Two: Plot

-Zowie breaks out of the veterinary clinic and kills three cats before entering Chase's home and attacking him.
+Zowie breaks out of the veterinary clinic and kills three kittens before entering Chase's home and attacking him.
 A day later, Jeff encounters Clyde, who is about to sever Jeff's nose using the wheel spokes of his own bicycle when Gus shows up.
 He sends Jeff home, then murders Clyde as Drew looks on.
 Gus then pursues Drew to their house, where the boy is trapped with the savage Zowie.
 He escapes through a window just as his mother arrives home in her car, and the two take off.
 Gus pursues them at high speed in his squad car, eventually killing them both by ramming their car into an oncoming potato truck.
 Gus then returns to Clyde's body and puts it in a body bag, intending to take it to the burial ground as well.

 After Drew's funeral, Jeff decides to reanimate his mother by using the Indian burial ground's power.
 Gus exhumes her corpse and brings it to Jeff at the burial ground.
 When Chase hears that his wife's grave has been robbed, he rushes to the Gilbert house.
-There, he is attacked by Zowie and Gus, and he shoots and kills them both.
+There, he is attacked by Zowie and Gus, and he shoots them both dead.

 Upon coming back to life, Renee stabs and kills Marjorie Hargrove, the Matthews' housekeeper.
 Jeff confronts his undead mother in the attic, and they embrace.
 Chase arrives home and urges Jeff to get away from Renee, who says she wants to spend quality time with her husband.
 An undead Clyde arrives and, after knocking Chase out, tries to kill Jeff — first with an axe and then with an ice skate.
 Renee locks Chase and both boys in the attic, which she then sets on fire.

 Jeff kills Clyde with a severed livewire and then breaks down the attic door to escape.
 Not letting both Jeff and Chase leave, Renee says that she wants the three of them to work things out.
 Renee wants Jeff to stay and join her in death, saying she loves him.
 But Jeff drags his father out of the house as Renee is destroyed by the flames while shrieking "Dead is better!"
 In the final scene, a recovering Chase locks up his veterinary clinic before he and his son leave Ludlow behind.